Monday, July 15, 2024

 There is much in ancient Christian literature to show a belief that man can become God (theosis), however, there is much less available to show that they believed or understood that God was once a man.
 Besides the above quote by Irenaeus, interesting examples are found in the Armenian literature.
 This material shows that at least some Christians may indeed have had a belief that God was once a man.

-In one translation of an ancient Armenian Christian document which Michael Stone entitles “Concerning Adam, Eve and the Incarnation,” we find, following Eve’s telling Satan that they would die if they ate the fruit of the tree, that the serpent replies, “That is not so!
+For example, in one translation of an ancient Armenian Christian document which Michael Stone entitles “Concerning Adam, Eve and the Incarnation,” we find, following Eve’s telling Satan that they would die if they ate the fruit of the tree, that the serpent replies, “That is not so!
 God was a man like you.
 When he ate of the fruit of this tree he became God of all.”
 2

-Interestingly, there is biblical scripture that can be used to some degree to support concepts conducive to the idea that God was once a man.
+There is biblical scripture that supports concepts conducive to the idea that God was once a man.
 One of these is John 5:19-20.
 “Then answered Jesus and said unto them, Verily, verily, I say unto you, The Son can do nothing of himself, but what he seeth the Father do: for what things soever he doeth, these also doeth the Son likewise.
 For the Father loveth the son, and sheweth him all things that himself doeth.”

-It can be surmised the Father showed Christ a vision of his own experiences so that Christ could carry these details out.
-There is also scripture that can be used to potentially support the idea that God could have a physical body.
+There is also a multitude of scripture that can be used to support the idea that God is a holy man with a physical body.
 One of these is Hebrews 1:3.
 “Who being the brightness of his glory, and the express image of his person.”
 Christ could only be the exact representation of the Father if the Father himself possessed a body of some sort.
 In fact, some who wish to avoid what I feel is the plain meaning of Hebrews 1:3 actually go so far as to separate the natures of Christ or declare that the passage could not possibly infer that the Father is embodied.

 I believe it is more correct to say that God is exactly as the Bible describes Him—an exalted Man.